-How to Slash Carbs and Calories from Dips
+How to Cut Carbs and Calories from Your Favorite Dips

 It’s no surprise that most store-bought dips are anything but healthy.
 A few generous scoops can easily squeeze in more salty calories than the main meal itself.